NBA Rumors: Klay Thompson Demanding A Huge Payday In 2019 Free Agency, Reports ‘ESPN’

 The Golden State Warriors are entering the 2018-19 NBA season as the heavy favorite to take home the Larry O’Brien Trophy.
-After winning back-to-back NBA championship titles, the Warriors didn’t only retain their core of Stephen Curry, Klay Thompson, Kevin Durant, and Draymond Green, but they also succeeded to address their weakness at the center position with the acquisition of DeMarcus Cousins in the recent free agency.
+After winning back-to-back NBA championship titles, the Warriors didn’t only retain their core of Stephen Curry, Klay Thompson, Kevin Durant, and Draymond Green, but also succeeded to address their weakness at the center position with the acquisition of DeMarcus Cousins in the recent free agency.

 If all those five NBA All-Stars are 100 percent healthy when the real battle begins in the Western Conference Playoffs, the Warriors will be taking a smoother road to their third consecutive NBA championship title.
 However, when the 2018-19 NBA season is over, the Warriors will be needing to make a tough decision regarding their roster as three of their key players, Kevin Durant, Klay Thompson, and DeMarcus Cousins, are set to become unrestricted free agents next July.